opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 For different approaches to publishing results, see the examples in:

--	`TAP_PATH\SDK Examples\PluginDevelopment\TestSteps\PublishResults`
+-	`TAP_PATH\Packages\SDK\Examples\PluginDevelopment\TestSteps\PublishResults`

 ## Serialization
 Default values of properties should be defined in the constructor.
-Upon saving a test plan, the test plan's **Tap.Serializer** adds each step's public property to the test plan's XML file.
-Upon loading a test plan from a file, the Tap.Serializer first instantiates the class with values from the constructor and then fills the property values from the values found in the test plan file.
+Upon saving a test plan, the test plan's **OpenTAP.Serializer** adds each step's public property to the test plan's XML file.
+Upon loading a test plan from a file, the OpenTAP.Serializer first instantiates the class with values from the constructor and then fills the property values from the values found in the test plan file.

 Because the resource references are declared as properties: